rzido/ckanext-cdc_theme/README.md

 ckanext-cdc_theme
 =================

-OpenData Coruña CKAN theme.
+OpenData CKAN theme - TEST.
 This theme is heavily based on OpenDataPhilly Theme (ckanext-odp_theme)

+This theme is for testing purposes

 Manually generating main.css
 ----------------------------